B31AccessibleAnnotations/B31-Annota/README.md

 1. `git commit -m` Followed with descriptive commit message in quotation marks, ex. `git commit -m "jodi changed default font"`.
 1. `git pull origin {branch name}` Pull often to stay updated.

+**PS: try to add and commit specific files you've changed, and leave out things like .DS_Store; use gitignore if you know how to**

 #### Contacts
 ***